clairegregg/captcha-solver/ClaireProjectNotes.md

 ```

 Also added a way to handle \ in images - filenames cannot contain.
 I replace them with ~ in image names, and will deal with this translation when training the ML model.

+Also added handling for if preprocessing doesnt find any characters.